memphiswebdesign/hotelhelp/about.markdown

 ---
 layout: default
-title: About Hotelhelp
+title: Welcome to HOTELHelp
-subtitle: Providing 5 star hospitality for over 25 years
+subtitle: Your Trusted Partner for Exceptional Hotel Staffing Solutions
 permalink: /about
 ---